 Taft, 2004: 189.

-The simple tasks of vesting and preparing the bread and wine in skeuophylakion or at the prothesis evolved into a full-blown, mini liturgy in its own right as Proskomidi, which takes place before the Liturgy begins.
+The simple tasks of vesting and preparing the bread and wine in skeuophylakion or at the prothesis evolved into a full-blown, mini liturgy in its own right as Proskomidi, which takes place before the Liturgy properly begins.